msuender/uuidtool/README.md

 # uuidtool
-Little Tool build with Svelte to find and replace UUIDs in JSONs on the browser
+Little Tool build with Svelte and Sveltestrap to find and replace UUIDs in JSONs on the browser

 ## usage